brajeshwar/brajeshwar.github.io/_posts/2012/2012-05-22-business-intelligence-retailigence.md

----
-layout: post
-title: Business Intelligence with Retailigence
+# Business Intelligence with Retailigence
----

 Peter Christianson's resume, as he tells it, is like a who's who of NASDAQ success stories - so when he lent his talents to new startup, <a href="http://www.retailigence.com/">Retailigence</a>, people paid attention.